nPHYN1T3/m0dw3rks-Icons/README.md

 Unzip / Decompress or clone the git to either ~/.local/share/icons or /usr/share/icons for system wide use.
 You may want to alter the index.theme file and set the Inherits value to your preferred fallback icon set to fill in potential gaps.

+Copy, symlink or move the xml (in the xml folder) (typically to /usr/share/mime/packages/) and update your mime database. sudo cp *.xml /usr/share/mime/packages/ sudo update-mime-database /usr/share/mime/

 CC BY-NC-ND 4.0

 <img alt="A preview of some select icon files" title="A preview of some select icon files" text="A preview of some select icon files" src="ico-prev.jpg">